Rivals dash to support Apple Pay for fear of losing out

 Big brand retailers have also signed up and now major banks are racing to out-do on another in promoting the service to customers, hoping to win the lion's share of their spending and the lucrative transaction business that comes with that.

-Softcard, the U.S. consortium of top U.S. mobile network operators, AT&T, Verizon and T-Mobile USA , said last week that it was working with Apple to develop a SIM-card based version in 2015.
+Softcard, the U.S. consortium of top U.S. mobile network operators, AT&T , Verizon and T-Mobile USA [TUII.UL], said last week that it was working with Apple to develop a SIM-card based version in 2015.

 And French payments company Ingenico signed a deal this week with Loewe, the Spanish luxury handbag and fashion retailer owned by LVMH, to provide Apple Pay services for its network of 160 stores in 34 countries.